 After all, websites have come a long way since the 1990s, and modern web design involves somewhat more than throwing together a nice layout.

-In this article created by our team at Amelia (our WordPress booking plugin), you will learn about ten of the most important elements you should keep in mind when putting together a modern website.
+In this article created by our team at Amelia (our WordPress booking plugin for web developers), you will learn about ten of the most important elements you should keep in mind when putting together a modern website.
 Here’s what you need to know:

 Design – Importance and Level of Impact